220 Central Park South: Site

-The previous building at the address 220 Central Park South was a 20-story structure with 125 apartments, constructed in 1954.
-It was developed by the J. H. Taylor Management Corporation and designed by Albert Mayer and Julian Whittlesey, all of whom had been involved with the earlier 240 Central Park South.
-The old 220 Central Park South was erected with a concrete frame and white-brick framework, and consisted of two "towers" connected by a promenade and garden.
-Real estate investor Sarah Korein ultimately came to own the old 220 Central Park South.
-The old building was demolished between 2012 and 2013.

 Architecture

 Robert A.M.
 Stern Architects designed the massing and exterior of 220 Central Park South, although SLCE Architects is listed in building documents as the architect of record.
 The building is one of several skyscrapers designed by Stern in Manhattan, which include 15 Central Park West, a few blocks to the north; 30 Park Place in the Financial District; and 520 Park Avenue, east of Central Park.
 Thierry Despont designed the interior spaces.
 Other firms involved in construction included structural engineer DeSimone Consulting Engineers and general contractor Lendlease.

-Form
+Form and facade

 The structure is composed of two sections: a 70-story tower on 58th Street and a shorter 18-story section on Central Park South.
 The massing of the building is influenced by the two zoning districts that the building occupies; different height restrictions were determined by the floor area ratios for each respective zoning district.
 One quarter of the site is on Central Park South, while the remaining three-quarters of the lot are on 58th Street.
+The two wings of 220 Central Park South abut a motor court with a porte-cochere, where vehicles could drop off and pick up residents and their guests.
+The porte-cochere is accessed by a pair of 20 ft gates.

 The main structure, on 58th Street, is 952 ft tall, rising 70 stories above the ground.
 The floor slabs of the upper floors measure 53 by 128 ft, with the longer dimension extending west to east, and each of the upper floors contains an area of about 7500 ft2, giving the upper floors a slenderness ratio of 18:1.
 Due to its slenderness, the building has been characterized as part of a new breed of New York City "pencil towers".
 The upper floors rise above the southern section of the site, both because of the light restriction and because the position of the floor slabs would enable all the residential units to face north toward Central Park.
 During construction, three alternatives for the massing and twenty-three alternatives for the floor slabs were studied.

 The base of the building includes a smaller section on Central Park South, called "The Villas".
 This section is 18 stories tall, with a deep setback above the sixth floor and several smaller setbacks on upper floors.
 Portions of the Villas' facade contain metal balconies in front of the windows.
 According to Emporis, The Villas stands 274 ft tall.
 Both sections of the building share a lobby and a three-story basement.